dsdanielpark/Gemini-API/README.md

 response_text, response_status = GeminiClient.send_request("Hello, Gemini.
 What's the weather like in Seoul today?")
 print(response_text)
 ```
+You can track the total number of requests made by accessing the `request_count` property within the `Gemini` class.
+> [!NOTE]
+> Cookies can change quickly. **Don't reopen the same session or repeat prompts too often**; they'll expire faster.
+If the cookie value doesn't export correctly, refresh the Gemini page and export again.
 <br>

 ### # 04.
 Text generation